AudiusProject/audius-protocol/monitoring/README.md

 Alerts are extracted from dashboards using the [thresholds](#thresholds) setting.
 See the previous link for details on how alerts are defined.

+Thresholds are continously extraced from panels and Alerts are created using a cronjob which runs every 10 minutes.
+If an expected Alert has not been generated, confirm that all required fields are present and the output of the cronjob does not have any failures: `/tmp/cron-alerts.log`.

 Alerts extracted on one system should not be mixed with another.
 Alert extraction relies on dashboard IDs which vary by deployment.

 Alert extraction will also always overwrite `grafana/dashboards/` and `grafana/alerts`.
 However, alert extraction should only happen in Production which should maintain a clean git status regardless.